zombodb/zombodb/SQL-API.md

 >
 > Where `totalfreq` is the total number of times the `term` appears in that field, and `docfreq` is the total number of matching documents.
 >
+> Terms are returned in ABC order, as they're ordered in the underlying Lucene index, which means that Elasticsearch is doing the sorting, not Postgres.
+Depending on locale settings between your Elasticsearch cluster and Postgres, an `ORDER BY term` clause could order the terms differently, and should generally be avoided.
+>
 > Example:
 >
 > ```